vuki/WvTable-logue/README.md

 The software is licensed under the terms of the GNU General Public License v3.0.
 See the LICENSE.md file for details.

 The data contained in the _wtdef.c_ file was extracted from the _PPG Wave 2.3_ ROM, publicly available on the Internet.
 The author of the project does not claim any rights to this data.
 According to the author's knowledge, this data is not protected by any active patents.
-In the post on the KVR forum made in June 2011, Hermann Seib stated that "... the wavetables that have been copied from the PPG range of synthesizers.
-These, as I've been assured by Wolfgang Palm, are not protected in any way" ([source](https://www.kvraudio.com/forum/viewtopic.php?t=321167)).
+In the post on the KVR forum made in June 2011, Hermann Seib stated that "... the wavetables that have been copied from the PPG range of synthesizers (...), as I've been assured by Wolfgang Palm, are not protected in any way" ([source](https://www.kvraudio.com/forum/viewtopic.php?t=321167)).

 # References